-Of all the crazy stories I tell people about the summer in Europe in 2017, this is the one that goes very high up on the list, even if not to the top.
+Of all the crazy stories I tell people about that summer in Europe in 2017, this one sits very high up on the list, if not on the top.

-Budapest was so kind to me that I was just going to stay for 3 days and I ended up staying for a week.
+Budapest was so kind to me that I was just going to stay for 3 days but ended up staying for a week.
 The Hive was the name of the hostel.
 Highly recommend it.
-Went on about three pub crawls and one junk boat party with them.
-All fun and couldn’t remember most of it.
+Went on about three pub crawls and one junk boat party with friends I met.
+It was all fun and I couldn’t remember most of it.
 Yet, this was a night I couldn’t forget.

 It was my last night in Budapest.
 I went for the junk boat party with friends from my hostel.
 The night was lit and everyone was wasted.
-Having a bus to catch in the early afternoon the next day, I wasn’t going to risk it.
-Staying sober while everyone’s pissy drunk was actually more satisfying than I imagined.
-We sung and played games.
-Sailing through Budapest.
+Having a bus to catch at noon the next day, I wasn’t going to risk it.
+Staying sober while everyone was drunk was more satisfying than I had imagined.
+We sung, played games and sailed through Budapest.
 Everyone had a blast.

-When everyone’s too drunk to realise what they were doing, I saw a girl as sober as I was.
+When everyone was enjoying themselves, I spotted a girl as sober as I was.
 Wasn’t hard to identify a sane person on that junk.
 She was standing half way across the boat from me, talking to a guy that was too drunk to know what he was dong.
 Not a situation she wanted to be in, judging from her facial expression.

 Ladies gotta help each other.
 I went over and joined in the conversation.
-Obviously the guy didn’t want me in the conversation.
+Obviously, the guy didn’t want me in the conversation.
 Even better.
 I just dragged her away from him and we started talking.
 Half of what she said was covered by the loud electronic music.
-I could only nod and smile and scream out my name so it’s not too awkward.
+I could only nod and smile and scream out my name so it was not too awkward.

 We sat by the pier, overlooking the other side of the city.
 Without the ridiculous disco light, I got a better look at her.
-A British girl with long, straight blonde hair and fair skin.
+A tall British girl with long, straight blonde hair and fair skin.
 She was smiling all the time but anyone could tell she was forcing herself to smile.
-Something’s bothering her.
-Of course it wasn’t my place to ask so we just talked about the generals.
+Something was bothering her.
+Of course, it wasn’t my place to ask so we just talked about the generals.

-She’s from a small town in England.
-Being a primary school teacher in her late 20s, she’s engaged to her high school boyfriend.
-They were getting married that autumn.
+She was from a small town in England.
+Being a primary school teacher in her late 20s, she was engaged to her high school boyfriend.
+They were going to getting married that autumn.
 I loved a good romance.
 My face just lit up and started asking her all the questions about being together with someone for 13 years.
 The smile was hanging in there for the first 20 minutes, then it slowly dimmed away.
 Followed by watery eyes.
 I knew I had opened the gate to something atrocious.